 So if versatility, affordability, portability, and comfort are as important to you as quality sound, we've rounded up a few contenders that are the perfect candidates for the job.
 Ranging from affordable to expensive, there's an option for every budget, with a mix of wired and wireless earbuds depending on your preference.

 If you're still on the fence, take a look at our pick of the best gaming headsets before settling on anything.
+Or if you're looking for a cord-free experience, our best wireless gaming headsets guide is a winner.

 The QuietComfort 20 earbuds are the first in-ear noise cancelling headphones from Bose, which means that you'll need to charge them up if you want to get the benefit of the feature.
 The built-in rechargeable battery offers a generous 16-hours of listening time, but you can of course carry on gaming with passive mode if you forget to juice them up.